Topiramate (By mouth)

 When This Medicine Should Not Be Used

 How to Use This Medicine

-- Swallow the tablet whole.
-Do not break, crush, or chew it.
-The tablet has a very bitter taste.
+- Tablet: Swallow whole.
+Do not break, crush, or chew the tablet.
+It has a very bitter taste.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not drink alcohol with Qudexy XR or Topamax®.
 Do not drink alcohol for 6 hours before and 6 hours after you take the Trokendi XR capsule.

 - Some medicines can affect how topiramate works.
 Tell your doctor if you are using acetazolamide, dichlorphenamide, dichloralphenazone, digoxin, lithium, metformin, zonisamide, other medicine for seizures (such as carbamazepine, phenytoin, valproic acid), or birth control pills.